-exitstatfunc The Action() global function also takes an exitstatfunc keyword argument which specifies a function that is passed the exit status (or return value) from the specified action and can return an arbitrary or modified value.
-This can be used, for example, to specify that an Action object's return value should be ignored under special conditions and SCons should, therefore, consider that the action always suceeds:
+exitstatfunc specifies a function that is passed the exit status (or return value) from the specified action and can return an arbitrary or modified value.
+This can be used, for example, to specify that an Action object's return value should be ignored under special conditions and SCons should, therefore, consider that the action always succeeds:

-batch_key The batch_key keyword argument can be used to specify that the Action can create multiple target files by processing multiple independent source files simultaneously.
+batch_key specifies that the Action can create multiple target files by processing multiple independent source files simultaneously.
 (The canonical example is "batch compilation" of multiple object files by passing multiple source files to a single invocation of a compiler such as Microsoft's Visual C / C++ compiler.)
-If the batch_key argument is any non-False, non-callable Python value, the configured Action object will cause scons to collect all targets built with the Action object and configured with the same construction environment into single invocations of the Action object's command line or function.
+If the batch_key argument evaluates True and is not a callable object, the configured Action object will cause scons to collect all targets built with the Action object and configured with the same construction environment into single invocations of the Action object's command line or function.
 Command lines will typically want to use the CHANGED_SOURCES construction variable (and possibly CHANGED_TARGETS as well) to only pass to the command line those sources that have actually changed since their targets were built.